spinweb1/arcade-game/README.md

 Features
 --------

-- Enemies are randomly placed on screen
+- Enemies are randomly placed on screen.
-- The player is easily moved around the screen
+- The player is easily moved around the screen by the keyboard's arrow keys.
 - When the player safely makes it across the road, you are notified that you've won.

 Installation